HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 science case, or fall outside the optimal energy range of the instrument.

 Remember that XRISM-Xtend data are not currently trustworthy around or below 0.4 keV, so we definitely want to exclude that part of the energy range.
-If we didn't we would be in danger of biasing our model fitting results, leading to unreliable or unphysical conclusions about our source of interest.
+If we didn't, then we would be in danger of biasing our model fitting results, leading to unreliable or unphysical conclusions about our source of interest.